Whoaa512/starred/README.md

 ## TypeScript

+- [vercel-labs/wterm](https://github.com/vercel-labs/wterm) - A terminal emulator for the web
+- [badlogic/sitegeist](https://github.com/badlogic/sitegeist) - An AI assistant that lives in your browser.
+Built for collaboration, not autonomy theater.
+You guide, it executes.
+Automate repetitive web tasks, extract data from any website, and transform it into w
 - [nicobailon/pi-design-deck](https://github.com/nicobailon/pi-design-deck) - Visual design deck for presenting multi-slide options with high-fidelity previews
 - [uriafranko/pi-rollback](https://github.com/uriafranko/pi-rollback) -
 - [davebcn87/pi-autoresearch](https://github.com/davebcn87/pi-autoresearch) - Autonomous experiment loop extension for pi